pradeep3sep/interviewquestion/README TypeScript.md

 <br>

 > ### Typecasting
-type casting (aka type assertion) is how you tell the compiler, "Trust me, I know what this value's type actually is."
-You're essentially overriding TypeScript's inference.
+Type casting (`aka type assertion`) is how you tell the compiler, `"Trust me, I know what this value's type actually is."` You're essentially overriding TypeScript's inference.

 For example, if you’re using `document.getElementById`, TypeScript only knows that this will return some kind of `HTMLElement`, but you might know that your page will always have an `HTMLCanvasElement` with a given ID.